danieliscrazy/Jukebox/JOURNAL.md

 ![image](https://github.com/user-attachments/assets/da1da90f-6023-4e61-8953-001d19ab3618)
 > The jukebox with a speaker hole and a hole for the Raspberry Pi's ports.

-2:43: Haven't worked any more since 2.
+2:43 PM: Haven't worked any more since 2.
 Gonna work more now.

+3:13 PM: Split it up into 6 pieces, but currently can't figure out how to connect them.
+Was going to just use pegs but that didn't really work, because in order to take it apart the way I wanted, I'd need to put supports in the holes, which would be impossible to remove.
+Stopping for today.
+Believe I've worked around 3 hours (bringing the total to 4).